-We saw evidence of strong leadership and the practice had the required policies and procedures in place to support patients and staff.
+We saw evidence of strong leadership and the practice had the required policies and procedures in place to support both patients and staff.

-The surgeries were maintained to a high standard as were the reception and waiting areas.
+In general, the surgeries were maintained to a good standard, as were the waiting areas and education area.